Theory of quantum system certification: a tutorial: Quantum states

-In this section we present approaches to certification protocols for quantum states that are direct in that they do not use a protocol designed for another task, such as an estimation protocol, as a subroutine.
-Our exposition mostly follows the work by Pallister et al.~\cite{PalLinMon18}.
+In this section, we present approaches to certification protocols for quantum states that are direct in that they do not use a protocol designed for another task, such as an estimation protocol, as a subroutine.
+Our exposition largely follows the work by Pallister \emph{et al.}~\cite{PalLinMon18}.
 We start with perhaps the most direct attempt building on the insight of Proposition~\ref{prop:tnorm_operational}.
-This proposition illustrated the interpretation of the trace distance as the maximal distinguishabiltity by a dichotomic \ac{POVM} and showed that the optimal \ac{POVM} in this regard is given by the projection onto the positive part of the state difference.
+This proposition illustrates the interpretation of the trace distance as the maximal distinguishability by a dichotomic \ac{POVM} and shows that the optimal \ac{POVM} in this regard is given by the projection onto the positive part of the state difference.
 This indicates that the best way to distinguish a pure quantum state from all other states is to measures the \ac{POVM} that has the state itself as an element.

 We now turn this insight into an $\epsilon$-certification test.
 It can be most easily formulated in terms of the \emph{infidelity} $1-\fidelity$ as the distance measure.

 Given a pure target state $\rhot = \ketbra\psi\psi$ with a state vector $\ket\psi \in \CC^d$, we consider the \ac{POVM} $\{\Omega, \1 - \Omega\}$ given by $\Omega = \ketbra\psi\psi$.
 We call the outcome corresponding to $\Omega$ {\pass} and the one of $\1-\Omega$ {\fail}.
 Then, for any $\rhop\in \DM(\CC^d)$ we have